 When tying your suit before you go and smash another PB cross the drawstring so that it forms an X. Do not pull them in different directions from each other when tying them, meaning like a Y. (When you do this you are essentially putting a strain on the fabric and it can result in an unnecessary tear).

-For another 11 tips on how to make your tech suit last longer, I would recommend that you check out my article on “16 tips to make your tech suit last longer”.
+For more tips on how to make your tech suit last longer, I would recommend that you check out my article on how to make your tech suit last longer.
 We all know that these suits are expensive and this article will help you to take good care of your suit, allowing it to last longer.
 Ultimately, saving you some cash in the long run.

 Tech suits are a great way to boost your performance in the water that extra bit and show off all of your hard work.
 I definitely recommend investing in a good tech suit if you want to maximize your swimming performance and swim as fast as possible.